SampleEnvironment/secop-site/source/howtos/check_message.rst

    https://github.com/SampleEnvironment/SECoP and
    https://sampleenvironment.github.io/secop-site/specification/index.html.
-   It assumes you are already comfortable with the basic SECoP request/reply cycle and with the ``change`` message in particular.
-If you are not, the companion guide on the SECoP handshake is a good starting point.
+   It assumes you are already comfortable with the basic SECoP request/reply cycle and with the `change` message in particular.
+If you are not, the :doc:`companion guide on the SECoP handshake <handshake>` is a good starting point.

 Introduction
 ------------